ceshflou/Multi-tool/README.md

-# THE FREE VERSION!!!!!!!!!!
-# FOR THE PAID VERSION DM ME AT killintheseopps AND WE TALK ABOUT PRICE!!!!!
+# THE FREE VERSION!!!!
+FOR THE PAID VERSION DM ME AT killintheseopps AND WE TALK ABOUT PRICE!!!!!

 # SKIDS
 people who tries to take my source are so fucked up